Published on: 8 December 2016

 "The Journal of Headache and Pain travels full steam ahead as it reaches its 17th year.
 Its inclusive policy has allowed well-founded new scientific groups to enter in the headache field and to fill the gap between the enormous quantity of patients and the number of scientists dedicated to headache research.
 The journal has achieved this year an Impact Factor of 3.497, ranking it second in the field of headache research.
 I want to particularly thank the Editorial Board who have contributed to this great achievement, and most of all the authors who trusted the journal for their publications or have cited the journal elsewhere.
 A special thanks goes to the affiliated Societies, European Headache Federation and Lifting The Burden."
 Paolo Martelletti, MD

-The Journal of Headache and Pain is specifically dedicated to researchers involved in all aspects of headache and related pain, including theory, methodology, clinical practice and care.
+The Journal of Headache and Pain is a peer-reviewed open access journal published under the brand SpringerOpen.
+It is specifically dedicated to researchers involved in all aspects of headache and related pain, including theory, methodology, clinical practice and care.
 The journal's scope is broad, reflecting the wide application of scientific advances to every branch of headache and related pain management.
-Within a multidisciplinary perspective, the Journal covers headache and related pain syndromes in the following fields: genetics, neurology, internal medicine, clinical pharmacology, child neuropediatrics, anesthesiology, rheumatology, otology, dentistry, neurotraumatology, neurosurgery, psychiatry, pain management, and addiction.
+Within a multidisciplinary perspective, The Journal of Headache and Pain covers headache and related pain syndromes in the following fields: genetics, neurology, internal medicine, clinical pharmacology, child neuropediatrics, anesthesiology, rheumatology, otology, dentistry, neurotraumatology, neurosurgery, psychiatry, pain management, addiction, public health, and epidemiology.

 The winner of the Greppi Award 2016 is: